 You cannot expunge any case where probation was granted.

 This is a quick overview of how probation, motion to proceed to final adjudication, and motions to revoke probation work.
 It can be very complicated if you decide to represent yourself.
 If the prosecutors are attempting to revoke your probation do not attend your probation revocation hearing alone.
-Call Attorney Matt Bingham immediately to get the support and defense you need.
+Call Attorney Matt Bingham immediately to get the support and defense you need for an experienced probation revocation lawyers.